Pre-fab homes get a bad rap. Images of planned communities on the outskirts of Palmdale come to mind.

 Called the Kohler LivingHome, the two-bedroom structure is currently cooling its heels in the plaza in front of the Long Beach Performing Arts Center.

 Open to the public all next week, the home came to the LBC as part of the famed TED conference, where LivingHomes CEO, Steve Glenn was a speaker.
+The two-bedroom structure is a blend of modern design and even more "green" ideas.

 Every aspect of the home has had its own carbon imprint up for evaluation.
 Everything has been recycled.
 Solar panel energy is readily available.
 Even the water in the bathrooms doesn't heat up until you enter.
 And since the construction of this and other of LivingHome structures occurs off site, the waste factor is greatly diminished.